-3.17 Reporting and Monitoring Mechanisms
+3.19 Reporting and Monitoring Mechanisms

-Contractor will be required to provide the Contract Administrator with a one to two-page executive summary monthly providing updates on the menus, customer satisfaction, program changes and key financial metrics (e.g. revenues, food costs, student meal participation, etc.).
-Failure to provide this information will result in a financial penalty of \$1,000 per occurrence, up to a maximum of \$10,000 each Contract Year.
-Contractor will provide up to \$10,000 in potential penalties per Contract Year tied to any underperformance tied to reporting or the established Key Performance Indicators (refer to Attachment 8).
+Contractor will be required to provide the Contract Administrator with a one to two-page executive summary monthly providing updates on the menus, customer satisfaction, program changes and key financial metrics (e.g. revenues, food, labor, and other costs, student meal participation, etc.).
+Failure to provide this information will result in a financial penalty of \$2,000 per occurrence, up to a maximum of \$20,000 each Contract Year.
+Contractor will provide up to \$20,000 in potential penalties and incentives per Contract Year tied to any underperformance tied to reporting or the established Key Performance Indicators.